The talks take place on Mondays at 15:00 (BCN time, CET) at the UAB seminar C1/-128.

 • July 18, 2022, 15:00

-Salomón Rebollo Perdomo (Universidad del Bío-Bío)
+Salomón Rebollo Perdomo (Universidad del Bío-Bío, Chile)

 Title: Dynamics of some nilpotent polynomial vector fields in $R^3$